-Use of mirrors: The anthropometry technician should verify that the participant's ID matches that on the diskette when recording data directly onto the PC.
+Use of mirrors: The anthropometry technician should verify that the participant's ID matches that on the data screen when entering data directly onto the PC.
 This verification is repeated when the forms are transcribed onto the PC at the FC.
 When paper forms are used, the technician uses the ID labels in the participant's folder.